What is the purpose of a waste facility permit?

 • Dismantling and reusing car parts.

-The type of authorisation required depends on factors such as the tonnage of waste to be handled at facility, and the waste types to be processed.
+The type of waste authorisation required depends on factors such as the tonnage of waste to be handled at facility, and the waste types to be processed.

 The local authority cannot tell an applicant what level of authorisation and class of waste activity(s) that a particular applicant requires.
 Therefore, if an applicant is unable to interpret the relevant regulations, it is strongly advisable that they should retain the services of a suitably qualified person to assist in the application process.